-"(2) The Archivist is authorized to promulgate regulations providing for the orderly transfer of proceedings continued under paragraph (1) from the General Services Administration to the Administration.

-'(c) Except as provided in subsection (e)-
+"(2) The Archivist is authorized to promulgate regulations providing for the orderly transfer of proceedings continued under paragraph (1) from the General Services Administration to the Administration ices Administration to the Administration. "(c) Except as provided in subsection (e)-

 "(1) the provisions of this Act [Pub.
 L. 98-497] and of the amendments made by this Act shall not affect actions commenced prior to the effective date of this Act [Apr.
 1, 1985], and